 Total assets in general decrease due to cash expenditures on exploration properties as the Company does not capitalize these costs.
 During Q4-2021, the Company completed a bought-deal financing and a private placement financing resulting in the increase in total assets.
+During Q2-2023, the Company sold mineral claims for consideration of \$40,000,000 in securities increasing total assets for that period.
 Non-current financial liabilities for all periods above represent the long-term portion of lease liabilities.
 These balances decrease as payments are made and increase upon entering into new lease contracts.

-Net loss and comprehensive loss fluctuates in response to the level of exploration carried out, which can vary period to period.
+Net income/(loss) and comprehensive income/(loss) fluctuates in response to the level of exploration carried out, which can vary period to period.
 Drilling has continued non-stop through these periods.
-However, \$20 million of the increase in net loss during Q2-2021 relates to the First Quantum royalty buyout, and \$24.4 million of the increase in net loss during Q4-2021 relates to the acquisition of UrbanGold.
+However, \$24.4 million of the increase in net loss during Q4-2021 relates to the acquisition of UrbanGold.
+And net income during Q2-2023 results from the consideration paid to the Company for the sale of mineral claims.